gtaws/ProtectWithWAF/lab2/Lab2.md

 3. Don't add "Redacted Fields" and click "Create".

-4. RDP to the Attacker Windows instance and run BOT1 Jmeter scenario to generate data flowing to Kinesis Data Firehose then to ElasticSearch domain.

 **Step 3: Configure ElasticSearch with Kibana**

-WAF Automation stack created Kinesis Firehose stream pointing to ElasticSearch domain.
-You will configure the Web ACL logging stream JSON WAF logs to the Kinesis Data Firehose.

-Kinesis Data Firehose also places a backup copy of the WAF to an S3 bucket for Amazon Athena analysis.

 Below you will create indexes and visualizations in your domain.